Lombiq/DotNest-Knowledge-Base/topics/lombiq-hosting-suite.md

 ## Getting the Hosting Suite

 The linked modules are open source modules and free to use.
 Lombiq offers commercial-grade support for integrating and extending these modules.
-The other parts of the Hosting Suite are proprietary and Lombiq offers flexible licenses for them.
+The other parts of the Hosting Suite are proprietary and Lombiq offers flexible licenses for them, both for one-time purchase and as a monthly service.

 **How can the Hosting Suite help me?
-[Ask us](http://lombiq.com/contact-us) at Lombiq and we'll work it out for you!**
+[Ask us](http://lombiq.com/contact-us) at Lombiq and we'll work it out for you!
+The proprietary parts of the Hosting Suite are available both for one-time purchase and as a monthly service as well.**